 You may have a physical assessment with your doctor before your scheduled chemotherapy appointment.
-If you do not see your doctor that day, you will have a physical exam with a nurse to make sure you are well enough to begin your drug therapy.
+If you do not see your doctor that day, you will have a physical exam with a nurse in the Chemotherapy Center to make sure you are well enough to begin your drug therapy.